BluePinStudio/BluePinSite/collections/_posts/2025-10-25-Greg-Post-Mortem.md

 ## Introduction

 During the [Ludum Dare 58](https://ldjam.com/) game jam, we created **Greg gathers ghosts because that's what he loves the most**.
 The theme was **Collector**, and we had 3 days complete the game.
 The team consisted of Myself (Viktor), Manisha and Keely.
-This is the same team responsible for bringing you the infamous [RAMpage](https://bluepinstudio.itch.io/rampage).
-Keely and Manisha are both gamedevs who live in Toronto, Canada area.
+This is the same team responsible for bringing you the infamous [RAMpage](https://bluepinstudio.itch.io/rampage) and [Antz vs Plantz](https://bluepinstudio.itch.io/antz-vs-plantz).
+With an added bonus of Mr. Axel!
+Long time orbiter, first time collaborator.

-This allows us to meet up in person to collaborate which is a treat!
-All three of us are working on our own Steam games (links below) so this was a perfect opportunity to distract ourselves and inject some fresh air into what can sometimes be a very long process.

 ## Timeline